Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 - Dependencies on other TYPO3 extensions

-See Feature: #108653 - Database storage for form extension for how the extension title can also be set
+See Feature: #108653 - Database storage for form extension for how the extension title and description can be set

 Extension version